 Location: Sydney, New South Wales, Australia

 Anna is a chemical engineer with a PhD in reaction kinetics (from Sydney University) who works in the area of sustainable buildings, primarily creating algorithms to model building water use, greenhouse gas emissions and thermal comfort.
-Eva is an artist and illustrator, who lives and exhibits in Redfern, Sydney.
-Eva has a background in business administration and eco-tourism.
-She has managed and consulted for several eco-tourism lodges in the Amazon Rainforest, including work with Rainforest Action Network and Peru Verde.
-Anna and Eva grew up in country NSW, where they lived in an off-the-grid mudbrick house (built by their father).
+Anna grew up in country NSW, where she lived in an off-the-grid mudbrick house (built by her father).
 It was a frugal but magical childhood.
-They are saddened by the comparative emptiness of affluent modern lifestyles (particularly in the city) and frustrated to find themselves in a system that is destroying the planet.
-Anna and Eva run a blog <http://the-inkling.com/> as an outlet for their ideas, worries and questions about sustainability and politics.
+She is saddened by the comparative emptiness of affluent modern lifestyles (particularly in the city) and frustrated to find herself in a system that is destroying the planet.
+Anna co-runs a blog as an outlet for her ideas, worries and questions about sustainability and politics.

 Norway Chapter (click here to visit the Norway webpage)